 Lack of energy makes everything take far longer than it should.
 It blocks you from accessing your creativity, leads you to unnecessarily complicate things, and pushes the solutions to your problems just out of reach.
 All of this will contribute to a feeling of being unable to get important things done, which will cause you to work longer hours and become even more exhausted.

-If your job requires you to have even the slightest degree of influence over others, consider this: getting someone excited about doing something is largely a matter of sharing your enthusiasm.
+If your job requires you to have even the slightest degree of influence over others, consider this: Getting someone excited about doing something is largely a matter of sharing your enthusiasm.
 But enthusiasm isn’t something that is easily feigned.
 And when you try to fake it, you will come across as being disingenuous, which will keep others from trusting you.

-It’s exceedingly difficult to get anyone — whether they are your coworkers, your direct reports, or your customers — to become excited about something you can’t muster up the passion for yourself.
-And while we’re on the subject of coworkers, direct reports, and customers, let’s talk about the impact lack of passion and joy on the job has organizationally.
+It’s exceedingly difficult to get anyone — whether it be your coworkers, your direct reports or your customers — to become excited about something you can’t muster up the passion for yourself.
+And while we’re on the subject of coworkers, direct reports and customers, let’s talk about the impact lack of passion and joy on the job has organizationally.

-If you are a leader of others — whether you know it or not — you are setting the tone for the entire organization.
+If you are a leader of others, whether you know it or not, you are setting the tone for the entire organization.

 If you are not feeling emotionally committed, passionate, enthusiastic and connected to your work and the people you partner with to do it, chances are the people you lead will not be feeling it either.

-Research indicates that as much as 70% of U.S. workers are not engaged.
+Research indicates that as much as 70 percent of U.S. workers are not engaged.
 That translates into people who are physically present on the job, but not emotionally or mentally all there.
 When people are disengaged they go through the motions, doing as little as possible to fly under the radar.

-The Cost of Complacency
+The cost of complacency